-- Soak the skewers: If using wooden skewers, soak in water at least 20 minutes or overnight.
+Soak the skewers.
+If using wooden skewers, soak in water at least 20 minutes or overnight.
+Meanwhile, heat the grill.

-- Grill over direct heat: Place the skewered asparagus on the grill and cook until grill marks appear, about 4 minutes.
+Grill over direct heat.
+Place the skewered asparagus on the grill and cook uncovered until grill marks appear, about 4 minutes.
 Flip and continue cooking until tender, bright green, and charred in spots, 2 to 4 minutes more.

-- Dress with lemon: Transfer the asparagus to a serving platter.
+Finish with more lemon.
+Transfer the asparagus to a serving platter.
 Season with more salt if desired and a squeeze of lemon juice.